keenanchan/mtr-visualizer/README.md

 ## Getting Started Locally

-Ensure Docker is installed.
+Ensure Docker is installed and running.
 After cloning this repo, run the following command within the root folder:
 ```
 docker compose up --build -d
 ```

+You can then navigate to http://localhost:3000, which houses the exposed Grafana data visualization port.

 To stop the application, run:
 ```